txt.lurk.org

 have the feeling that if we stick to this approach, we can stick to

-it for the long run (by the way could there be a LURK 10 year
+it for the long run (by the way did we miss the opportunity to

-improve and tweak things, but, it’s nice to appreciate when
+tweak things, but, it’s nice to appreciate when something works well

-forward and our position is by no means a critique of these.
-If
+position is by no means a critique of these.
+If anything, we are

-anything, we are strong believers of direct democracy models, such
+strong believers of direct democracy models, such as participatory

-term community building and server infrastructure, and we would
+building and server infrastructure, and we would rather not pretend

 with this wall of text, we are ruminating <em>a lot</em> on these